ClojureBridge/drawing/curriculum/create-something.md

   :middleware [m/fun-mode])
 ```

-When Clara ran this code, hey, she saw the snowflake was faliing down.
+When Clara ran this code - hey! she saw the snowflake was faliing down.

-## Step 3. make the snowflake keeps falling down from top to bottom
+## Step 3.
+Make the snowflake keep falling down from top to bottom

-Clara got a nice Quil app.
+Clara has a nice Quil app.
 But, once the snowflake went down beyond the bottom line,
 that's it.
-Just a blue background stayed there.
+Just a blue background remained.
 So, she wanted it to repeat again and again.
-In another word, if the snowflake reaches the bottom, it should come back to the top.
+In other words: if the snowflake reaches the bottom, it should come back to the top.
-Then, it falls down again.
+Then, it should fall down again.

 In terms of programming, what does that mean?
-If the `state`(y parameter) is greater than the hight of the image,
+If the `state`(y parameter) is greater than the height of the image,
-`state` will be back to 0.
+`state` will go back to 0.
 Otherwise, the `state` will be incremented by one.

-OK, Clara learned `if`, which is used for flow control at ClojureBridge workshop, [Flow Control](https://github.com/ClojureBridge/curriculum/blob/master/outline/flow_control.md).
+OK, Clara learned `if`, which is used for flow control at the ClojureBridge workshop, [Flow Control](https://github.com/ClojureBridge/curriculum/blob/master/outline/flow_control.md).
-So, she used `if` to make it back to the top in the update function.
+So, she used `if` to make the snowflake go back to the top in the update function.

-At this momment, the `practice.clj` looks like this:
+At this point, `practice.clj` looks like this:

 ```clojure
 (ns drawing.practice